Data Analysis Software for Educators

 The results report for this analysis is structured so that the columns contain all of the variables you selected for analysis, while the rows contain the descriptive statistics.
 In the example, the first two rows of the results report "N valid" and "N missing" are always included in the results report; you are only required to have one of the remaining descriptive statistics included in your results report.

-Mean The average or mean for the variable of the cases in your sample
+Mean - For each selected variable, reports the average for all of the cases in your sample

-Median The score that falls halfway between the highest score and the lowest score for the variable
+Median - For each selected variable, reports the value that falls halfway between the highest score and the lowest score

-Minimum value For each variable, reports what the lowest number is
+Minimum value - For each selected variable, reports what the lowest number is

-Maximum value For each variable, reports what the highest number is
+Maximum value - For each selected variable, reports what the highest number is